 Her main body of work comprises of watercolours with pen and Indian ink, which depict her entire life.
 Lydia’s style has often been likened to that of Chagall.

-As a small child she grew up free on a naturist island off the southern coast of France, moving during the war to a safe enclave in the eastern mountains.Her mother and father were both reputable painters and her chance meeting with Pablo Picasso are all factors influencing Lydia Corbett’s work.
+As a small child she grew up free on a naturist island off the southern coast of France, moving during the war to a safe enclave in the eastern mountains.Her mother and father were both reputable painters: this upbringing, and her chance meeting with Pablo Picasso are all factors influencing Lydia Corbett’s work.
 Latterly her style has changed with her age.
-Now 82 she paints predominantly in Oils, in a bold and striking manner.
+Now 84 she paints predominantly in oils, in a bold and striking manner.

 See her book entitled ‘I Was Sylvette‘ for the full story.